kyee-rs/unihook/README.md

 > ⚠ WARNING: See [Deno branch](https://github.com/voxelin/unihook/tree/deno/)
 > for free hosting on Deno Deploy.

+## This branch specific

+This branch is exact the same bot, but made on Node - TypeScript.
+Use this branch to host bot on a VPS.

 ## What is UniHook?

 UniHook is a simple webhook handler for Telegram.
 It allows you to parse webhook